 SEE BELOW FOR news & REPORTs OF SINGING/WALKING EVENTs.

-FULL STEAM AHEAD WITH REHEARSALS - mondays, MOST WEEKS EXCEPT SCHOOL / bank HOLIDAYS (and various other excuses), from 7pm - 9pm.
+REHEARSALS are on mondays, MOST WEEKS EXCEPT SCHOOL / bank HOLIDAYS (and various other excuses), from 7pm - 9pm.

 Feel free to just come along and join in. if you'd like to hear rough recordings of the songs beforehand, email us and ask to be invited to the commoners choir dropbox…

 rehearsals AT: room bpaG04, broadcasting tower, woodhouse lane, leeds, west yorkshire, ls2 9pd.